 In most cases, when you take a photo, the camera uses a fast shutter speed.
 It captures the photo in a fraction of a second.
 And this freezes any movement in the scene.

 But with long exposure photography, the photo is captured using a slower shutter speed.
 The photo is captured over a period of several seconds, e.g. 2 seconds, 8 seconds, 30 seconds, etc.

-Normally, a long exposure is where you leave the shutter open long enough that the moving elements in the scene are rendered as an attractive blur.
-Common examples are the red streaks of tail-lights at nighttime, or the soft, misty effect achieved when moving water is captured.
+During this longer exposure time, any moving elements in the scene appear as motion blur.
+Common examples are the red streaks of tail lights at night, or the soft, misty effect of moving water.

-The Live Photos feature has been around since the launch of the iPhone 6s, iPhone 6s Plus and iPhone SE.
-It automatically captures 1 ½ seconds of video before and after you press your shutter button, so you end up with a little three-second video clip.
+Live Photos is an iPhone camera feature that captures 1.5 seconds of video before and after you press the shutter button.
+So you end up with a 3-second video clip.

 The first step in creating an iPhone Long Exposure image is shooting the Live Photo.